 Petals are fairly broad, but can appear quite narrow if they become crumpled or folded.
 Beware plants with faded petals (below), which can look quite different.

 Leaves are sparsely hairy above and below, but not felted below.
 Three, four or five leaflets may be present.
+The leaflets can become quite strongly plicate when in full sun (first photo below).

 Stems are hairy, with numerous stout curved prickles and scattered short-stalked glands hidden amongst the hairs.
 Trailing stems can be much weaker: relatively thin, and round in cross-section.